zMenta/Single-Neuron-Letter-Recognition/README.md

 # Letter Recognition

 A simple single neuron 'network' to recognize two sets of letters.
-In the data of this repository it recognizes poorly letters A and B.
+In the data of this repository it recognizes letters A and B.